 The Commonwealth Co-Chair shall prepare written minutes of each committee meeting, briefly outlining the facts and the decision reached by the Committee in each case heard.
 Copies of all such minutes and decisions shall be provided to the FOP and the Game Commission.
 Minutes for the Joint State Committee will be approved at the next meeting of the Committee and will form the official record of the Committee action.

 Section 6.
 Meeting Time

-The Joint Pennsylvania State Committee shall meet on a quarterly basis, unless otherwise mutually agreed.
+The Joint Pennsylvania State Committee shall meet on every other month beginning February 2018, unless otherwise mutually agreed.